ruizb/glossary-typescript/README.md

 ### Mapped type

 Mapped types were introduced in [TypeScript v2.1](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html#mapped-types).
-They can be used to make _uniform type mapping_, allowing a developer to transform a type into another type of the same "form":
+They can be used to make _uniform type mapping_, allowing a developer to transform a type into another one of the same "form":

 - A mapped type can use a string or subset of a string (i.e. [string literal type](#literal-type)) to build an object thanks to the built-in `Record` mapped type: